openstack-archive/fuel-plugin-lma-collector/doc/user/source/installation.rst

 The recommended approach is to build the RPM file directly onto the Fuel Master node so that you won't have to copy that file later on.

-**Prepare an environment for building the plugin on the Fuel Master Node**
+**Prepare an environment to build the plugin on the Fuel Master Node**

 1. Install the standard Linux development tools::